recc-tech/tech/checklists/mcr-video-setup.md

 - [ ] Open last week's preset
 - [ ] Turn on both monitors and turn on the external output
     - You may need to turn off the external output and turn it back on if it doesn't work the first time
-- [ ] Import videos and close the previous week's kids video
+- [ ] Close the previous week's kids video and then import the new kids video and any new assets
     - You can drag the videos directly from File Explorer into the "Videos" category
 - Set up and test triggers for kids countdown and video
     - [ ] Set up a trigger on the kids countdown loop that fades to the kids video for this week